 Employees that work these roles often send emails and update documents, too.
 If you’re looking for robust front office software, make sure it provides all the features you need.

-What Kind of Software Is Used In Housekeeping?
+What Kind of SaaS Is Used In Housekeeping?

 Businesses that offer housekeeping services use software programs that track the status of rooms.
 Such tools oversee the supply levels of those rooms, their vacancy or occupancy, and maintenance needs.